This page may contain affiliate links, see our disclaimer here.

 Tales for those thirsty for adventure, exploring the mountains and beaches, the hidden corners of Kriti.

-You can upload your photos or images here, and tell us a little about yourself and the type of trip you had in Greece.
+Tell us a little about yourself and the type of trip you had in Greece.

 Taverna Stavrakakis in Exo Laconia